 This blog introduces the latest additions to GAUSS.
 Read it today to learn all about the newest GAUSS features for data analysis, now available in GAUSS 20.

 In time series modeling we often encounter trending or nonstationary time series data.
 Understanding the characteristics of such data is crucial for developing proper time series models.
 For this reason, unit root testing is an essential step when dealing with time series data.
 In this blog post, we cover everything you need to conduct time series data unit root tests using GAUSS.

 The statistical characteristics of time series data often violate the assumptions of conventional statistical methods.
 Because of this, analyzing time series data requires a unique set of tools and methods, collectively known as time series analysis.
 This article covers the fundamental concepts of time series analysis and should give you a foundation for working with time series data.
 Everything is covered from time series plotting to time series modeling.

-The preliminary econometric package for Time Series and Panel Data Methods has been updated and functionality has been expanded in this first official release of tspdlib 1.0.
+The preliminary econometric package for Time Series and Panel Data Methods has been updated and functionality has been expanded in this first official release of tspdblib 1.0.
 The tspdlib 1.0 package includes functions for time series unit root tests in the presence of structural breaks, time series and panel data unit root tests in the presence of structural breaks, and panel data causality tests.
 It is available for direct installation using the GAUSS Package Manager.

 GAUSS packages provide access to powerful tools for performing data analysis.
 This guide covers all you need to know to get the most from GAUSS packages including:

 endifkeywords to create code with conditional statements.
 The video will demonstrate several examples and show a few common errors you might run into.